Finite time pseudo-rip singularity in cosmology

 The new model (\ref{eq:model}) parametrise an ever decelerating universe which lies at total odds with current observations.
 Late-time acceleration which would mimic the dark energy due to a new singularity appearance can be achieved by modifying the model (\ref{eq:model}).
-An option is to make the terms responsible for BB domination ($\sim a^{-2}$) and SFS domination $(\sim (1-a/a_n)^n )$ additive, not multiplicative.
+An option is to make the terms responsible for the BB singularity ($\sim a^{-\frac{m}{2}}$) and SFS $(\sim (1-a/a_n)^n )$ additive, not multiplicative.
 This is